NecipAkgz/fhevm-example-factory/docs/basic/decryption/public-decrypt-multiple-values.md

 import {ZamaEthereumConfig} from "@fhevm/solidity/config/ZamaConfig.sol";

 /**
- * @notice 8-sided die roll game demonstrating public decryption of multiple encrypted values.
+ * @notice Highest die roll game with public decryption of multiple values.
+ *         Two players roll encrypted 8-sided dice, results are made publicly
+ *         decryptable.
+Demonstrates handling multiple encrypted values in
+ *         checkSignatures() where ORDER MATTERS - the cts[] array must match
+ *         the order of values in the ABI-encoded result.
  *
  * @dev Uses FHE.randEuint8() + FHE.makePubliclyDecryptable() for both dice rolls.
  *      ⚠️ Order matters in cts[] array for checkSignatures!